The use case for Firehose differs from REST and Sync APIs due to its key features:

-The Firehose API can be used to power automations that support complex and unique sales processes within Base and other business systems, including marketing automation platforms, messaging applications, quoting/contracting solutions and more.
+The Firehose API can be used to power automations that support complex and unique sales processes within Sell and other business systems, including marketing automation platforms, messaging applications, quoting/contracting solutions and more.
 These workflows save reps significant time and help close more deals faster by effectively facilitating the sales process and highlighting priorities.

-For example, Firehose can be used to change a contact’s deal stage in Base or create a task for the rep to follow up again at a specific time based on the outcome of a call.
-Similarly, if a deal is moved to a particular stage in Base, Firehose can trigger events in other systems such as sending an email or text message, dynamically generating a proposal or creating a support ticket.
+For example, Firehose can be used to change a contact’s deal stage in Sell or create a task for the rep to follow up again at a specific time based on the outcome of a call.
+Similarly, if a deal is moved to a particular stage in Sell, Firehose can trigger events in other systems such as sending an email or text message, dynamically generating a proposal or creating a support ticket.

 Power Business Intelligence

 Firehose can also pass a continuous stream of events directly to business intelligence and sales analytics platforms.
 Event-based data aids in identifying the types of activities that convert the most successfully, the ideal number of touches needed to close a deal, and other actionable insights.
 It can also be used to fuel real-time sales team performance dashboards.